rsksmart/devportal-1.0/rif/rns/integrate/index.md

   {% include rns-integrate-dapp-wallet.html %}
 </div>

-_This guides explain how to integrate with RNS within your JavaScript app._
+_This guide explains how to integrate with RNS within your JavaScript app._

 ### Basic setup